CTNH-Team/CTNH-Translations/README.md

-# GTO-Translations
+# CTNH-Translations

 **English** | [简体中文](README_zh.md)

-Central repository for community-driven translations of GTO.
+Central repository for community-driven translations of CTNH.

 Translations from Paratranz are periodically synchronized to this repository.